PaoloNardini/atc-terminal/README.md

 By clicking a plane strip or the plane itself on the screen the planned route will be showed.

 # Current limitations and known bugs
-- The top message bar is almost unuseful at the moment and need great improvement
 - All planes are B737-800 (same performances)
 - No airlines prefix are used, all planes have numeric callsign
 - Departure planes hold on the last fix of their SID route if have no further instructions, even if released to ATC (with CH ATC command)